lbechberger/MLinPractice/README.md

 ### Unit Tests

-For running unit tests use the following command:
+The following command runs all unit tests in the `src`directory for files that end in the file name `_test.py`:

 ```bash
 python -m unittest discover -s src -p '*_test.py'